pschachte/wybe/src/README.md

 parameter or local variable type, must have been processed the same way before processing the procedure itself.

-* Submodules:  the submodules of a module, including the types, must be processed as mutual dependencies of that module, as they are.
+* Submodules: the submodules of a module, including the types, must be processed as mutual dependencies of that module, which they are.
 The nested submodules of a module (including types) have access to all public and private members of the parent module, and the parent has access to all public members of the parent, so they are mutual dependencies.

 This means only minimal processing can be done before module dependencies are noted and read in.
 So we handle all these